realworldocaml/book/en/json.md

   let names = List.map authors ~f:(fun json -> member "name" json |> to_string) in
 ```

-The final use of JSON combinators is to extract the `name` fields from
+The final use of JSON combinators is to extract all the `name` fields from
-the `author` list.
-We first construct the `author` list, and then
+the list of authors.
+We first construct the `author list`, and then
 `map` it into a `string list`.
 Notice that the example explicitly
 binds `authors` to a variable name.
 It can also be written more
 succinctly using the pipe-forward operator: